 Why Buying is better than Renting

 Should you buy or rent the place you live?
+Should I rent or buy?
 We’ve been told for years that it’s better to buy than rent.
 Renting is just throwing money away and paying someone else’s mortgage off for them.
 Now I don’t personally think it’s as clear cut as that.
 You have a lot more obligations as a homeowner than as a renter, but this article is going to explore the reasons why you might want to buy instead of rent a place to call home.

 Reasons to Own your Home

 If you own the place you live in, so long as you pay your mortgage and your council tax, then there isn’t really anyone who can make you move.
 In rental accommodation, you are at the mercy of the Landlord serving you with an eviction notice.
 When you own, you’re in charge and you get to decide when to move.

 A lot of the time you’ll find that the mortgage you would pay to live in a property will be a lot less than the rent you’d pay to live in the same property.
 Now there are a lot of factors that come into this, but as an exercise, you can do the following.

 - Go to Rightmove and find the cost to rent the kind of property you want to live in

 - Go to Rightmove and find the cost to buy the kind of property you want to live in

 - Divide the cost to buy the property you want to live in by 300